lexcetera/affairs/README.md

 # Exploring Factors Affecting Extramarital Affairs

 An exploratory data analysis project to determine which factors may influence extramarital affairs.
-The project uses Python, pandas, and Jupyter notebooks to explore the dataset, clean the data, and uncover patterns and insights.
+The project uses Python, Pandas, Matplotlib, and Jupyter notebooks to explore the dataset, clean the data, and uncover patterns and insights.

 # About the Dataset